agi-now/docs/docs/world_model.md

 ---

+---
 title: World Model
 layout: default
 nav_order: "50"
 ---

 # World Model

-In order to process incoming events, generate new knowledge and reason about the world the agent needs to be able to represent the world internally.
-In the current framework agent's world model contains entities that are represented with a data strucutre similar to a class instance from OOP.
-It has a concept and a list of fields.
-Concept defines possible fields, some of them might be set.
-For example an idea of a human might have fields like "name", "age", "gender", etc.
+To effectively process incoming events, generate novel knowledge, and reason about the environment, an agent requires a robust internal representation of the world.
+Within the present framework, the agent's world model encompasses entities, each resembling a class instance from Object-Oriented Programming (OOP).
+Each entity comprises a concept and an assortment of fields.
+The concept defines which fields it can have and their default value if it's predent.
+For instance, a conceptualization of a human might incorporate fields such as "name", "age", and "gender".
+Entities don't have to provide values for all fields.

-Generally entities are represented like this:
+Entities are represented in the following format:
 ```python
 CID {
     field1=Entity,